turbaszek/snowplow-gcp/README.md

 kubectl create secret generic gcs-writer-sa --from-file keys/credentials.json
 ```
 TODO: there should be key with limited scope - what scope?.

 TODO: some more configuration changes are needed

+TODO: there are some dataflow limits per region?

 Once you configuration is ready run:
 ```bash